-Eclipse RCP Tutorial (1): Eclipse Rich Client Application with a View
+Eclipse RCP Tutorial: Eclipse Rich Client Application with a View

-Eclipse RCP provides an easy way to create desktop application with good industry standards.
-Once you understand how the framework works, it’s very straightforward to add more views, and functions by using SWT components and make your own desktop applications.
+Eclipse RCP provides an easy way to create desktop applications with industry standards.
+Once you understand how the framework works, it’s very straightforward to add more views, perspectives, etc.

 Here is the files created automatically by Eclipse.